-- the valuation currency is US Dollar (USD), with any Swedish Krona (SEK) or Euro (EUR) derived costs being converted at a SEK:USD exchange rate of 8:1 and USD:EUR exchange rate of 1.125:1; - a base case discount rate of 8%; - the TEM is in real 2011 terms and no nominal model is presented; - due to the uncertainty of when this project may be brought into production, the start of mining is assumed to be from 'Year 1' with two pre-production years ('Year -1' and 'Year -2') for the set up of basic mine infrastructure and access; - discounting of cashflows starts in year -2; - working capital based on 25% of the operating costs from the first year of production; and - sustaining capital based on approximately 2% of site asset value.
+- a US Dollar (USD) valuation currency, with any Swedish Krona (SEK) or Euro (EUR) derived costs being converted at a SEK:USD exchange rate of 8:1 and USD:EUR exchange rate of 1.125:1; - a base case discount rate of 8%; - the TEM is in real 2011 terms and no nominal model is presented; - due to the uncertainty of when this project may be brought into production, the start of mining is assumed to be from 'Year 1' with two pre-production years ('Year -1' and 'Year -2') for the set up of basic mine infrastructure and access; - discounting of cashflows starts in year -2; - working capital based on 25% of the operating costs from the first year of production; and - sustaining capital based on approximately 2% of site asset value.

-The TEM considers the revenue and cost implications of recovered nickel and cobalt in a flotation concentrate.
+The TEM considers the revenue and cost implications of both a nickel-cobalt sulphide flotation concentrate and a magnetite concentrate.